 Effective Date.
 This Agreement shall be effective as of the later of the date it is executed by the Parties or the date accepted for filing and made effective by FERC, if such FERC filing is required, and it shall remain in full force and effect until terminated pursuant to Section 2.3 of this Agreement.
 This Agreement will not be effective until the corresponding LTWTUCA has been executed.

 Term.
 The long-term Wheeling Through Priority listed under Schedule 1 of this Agreement will have a term as specified in Schedule 1.
-The Term for the long-term Wheeling Through Priority will commence on the later of: (1) the in-service date of all transmission facilities necessary to enable the CAISO to provide the Scheduling Coordinator with the long-term Wheeling Through Priority (2) the effective date of this Agreement, and (3) in accordance with the corresponding LTWTUCA if applicable; and shall terminate on the dates specified under Schedule 1.
+The Term for the long-term Wheeling Through Priority will commence on the later of: (1) the in-service date of all transmission facilities necessary to enable the CAISO to provide the Scheduling Coordinator with the long-term Wheeling Through Priority, or (2) the start date specified in this Agreement, and it will terminate on the dates specified under Schedule 1.
 If the term of a long-term Wheeling Through Priority is equal to or greater than five (5) years, the term may be extended in accordance with Section 23.6 of the CAISO Tariff, but otherwise there shall be no extension to a term.

 Termination Procedures.
-A termination of this Agreement will result in termination of any applicable LTWTUCA’s associated with long-term Wheeling Through Priority listed in this Agreement consistent with the termination provisions of the respective LTWTUCA.
+Termination of this Agreement will result in termination of any applicable LTWTUCA associated with the long-term Wheeling Through Priority listed in this Agreement consistent with the termination provisions of the respective LTWTUCA.

 CAISO Termination.
 Subject to Section 5.2, the CAISO reserves the right to immediately suspend or terminate this Agreement in the event of the following;

-for all reasons specified in the CAISO Tariff; or
+for any of the reasons specified in the CAISO Tariff; or

 the Scheduling Coordinator commits any material default under this Agreement, and if the CAISO has given an immediate notice of suspension or thirty (30) days advance written notice of Termination, unless excused by reason of Uncontrollable Forces in accordance with Section 10 of this Agreement; or